kaklikOf13/resurviv/README.md

 Start the server with `pnpm start` on the server directory

 you can use `pnpm preview` on the client to use vite preview server, but [nginx](https://nginx.org) is more recommended for that

+you can use `pnpm dev` on main folder to run client and server

+provably this version never recev more updates or patchs